ReneOlsthoorn/Ground/README.md

 ### Some remarks
 * You can only declare Classes at the root level.
 Inner classes are not supported.
 * Don't do string concatenation in your main-loop because memory-cleanup runs when the scope is left.
 In your mainloop, you don't leave a scope, so it will result in a memory exhaustion.
+* Unrelated methods and variables can be easily stored in a separate file that you include in the main sourcefile.

 ### Optimizer
 Ground contains an optimizer (in ```Optimizer.cs```), which will replace literals and removes unused variables.
 It will